salsalabs/goengage/cmd/activity/fundraise/dedication/README.md

 ## Outputs
 ### Console

-Here's a sample of the console output.
+The application logs all status to the console.
+Errors are really obvious.
+Here's a sample of the console output for a successful application run.

 ```bash